rackerlabs/docs-developer-blog/_posts/2018-11-12-load-testing-oracle-databases.md

 -	Behavior in load testing is different than in production.
 -	Errors shown in production don't reproduce in load testing.
 -	Transaction performance is different between load testing and production.
--	Other factors, not listed above, can also influence the load testing and therefore the results and analysis.
+-	Other factors, not listed above, can also influence the load testing, and therefore, the results and analysis.

 ### Simulation phase

-After you finalize the test plan and choose the tools, you need to install and setup the necessary tools for simulation.
+After you finalize the test plan and choose the tools, you need to install and set up the necessary tools for simulation.

 You can simulate load in different ways based on the tools being used.
 It is as simple as running a few select data definition language/data manipulation